-The evaluation pages below are for reference only, and the official evaluation will be shared through software towards the end of each practica.

-1. Please provide a description of the classroom dynamic and environment.
+Part A: Cooperating Teacher Comments 1.
+Please provide a description of the classroom dynamic and environment.
 Describe the Pre-service Teacher's role and responsibilities in the context of the classroom.

-2. Referring to the TQS criteria outlined in the assessment tool, describe the Pre-service Teacher's competency development over the course of EDPR 337 practicum.
+2. Referring to the TQS criteria outlined in the TQS Assessment Tool, describe the Pre-service Teacher's competency development over the course of the EDPR 331 practicum.
+By using the below Cooperating Teacher SUBMIT Button, you are completing and locking Part A of this evaluation and you are confirming that, to the best of your knowledge, the above information is true and correct.
+After clicking submit, proceed to the Final Recommendation and Signature Page at the end of the evaluation Has not been actioned

-Part B

-Practicum Advisor Final Comments
+Part B: Practicum Advisor Final Comments

-Referring to the TQS criteria outlined in the assessment tool, and based on observations, describe the Pre-serviceTeacher's competency development over the course of EDPR 337 practicum.
+Referring to the TQS criteria outlined in the TQS Assessment Tool, and based on observations, describe the Pre-service Teacher's competency development over the course of the EDPR 331 practicum.

 Commendable attributes:

 Areas for further growth:

 Summary comments:

+Has not been actioned